 Though he brings legal documents and persuasive arguments to the courtroom as a lawyer, Michael Coleman also teaches “laughter yoga” classes to San Diegans in his spare time.

 “As a lawyer, I know how to speak in front of juries, but I do get anxious in those kinds of environments,” Coleman said.
 “Doing laughter yoga has helped me.
 When I go to court, I’ll smile to bring back that sense of relaxation and calm.”

 Laughing in San Diego

 Coleman is the sole-proprietor of Laughing in San Diego, an organization that trains laughter yoga leaders and brings free classes to the community.
-Coleman also leads classes for seniors and brain-injury patients, as well as corporations looking to improve employee morale.
+Coleman also leads classes for seniors and brain-injury patients (read more about them), as well as corporations looking to improve employee morale.

 He seeks to share the same stress relief and optimism he’s experienced through the practice with others.

 “Practicing law, cooperating with DuPage county lawyers, among other colleagues, working hard on papers – and laughing are very different.
 And some cases take more than just positive intentions and energy, like kombiglyze legal center issues.
 The thing about law is people are very serious and they worry about how they appear, while laughter yoga is about opening up,” Coleman said.
 Whatever the issues of everyday family life or accident claims with 1800 Car Wreck or other rough situations, a little meditation goes a long way.
 “You learn how to laugh at yourself, which can really change your mood.
 You feel more alive and positive.”

 “Practicing law and laughing are very different.” – Michael Coleman